duckdb/duckdb-web/docs/guides/sql_features/full_text_search.md

 ## Note on Generating the Corpus Table

-For details, see the ["Generating a Shakespeare corpus for full-text searching from JSON" blog post](https://duckdb.blogspot.com/2023/04/generating-shakespeare-corpus-for-full.html)
+For more details, see the ["Generating a Shakespeare corpus for full-text searching from JSON" blog post](https://duckdb.blogspot.com/2023/04/generating-shakespeare-corpus-for-full.html)
 * The Columns are: line_id, play_name, line_number, speaker, text_entry.
 * We need a unique key for each row in order for full text searching to work.
 * The line_id "KL/2.4.132" means King Lear, Act 2, Scene 4, Line 132.